Wabinab/xenoblade-chronicles-2/src/25_spirit_crucible.md

 Zeke: "I say..."

-Poppi checked her meter readings, "Ether flow scarce in this area. **That** may be cause of problems."
+Poppi analyzed her meter readings, "Ether flow scarce in this area. **That** may be cause of problems."

-"Like that time in the Tantalese palace?" asked Nia.
+"Like that time in the Tantalese palace?"
+Nia compared.

 "That not only thing.
 Glowing particles in air... **They absorb ether!** That is source of light."